vineethkumarv/sv-wiki/Control-Flow.md

 ![if  drawio](https://user-images.githubusercontent.com/110443268/188595474-4f9f67fe-e330-4a4e-9506-9b242cdd7553.png)

-                               fig -2: if :flow chart
+                               fig -2: if : flow chart

 This conditional statement is used for the basic codes where only need to make a decision by giving one condition.
 If the expression in the condition is -